faye-moncada/WaterMango/README.md

  ## Running the solution
  1. Clone the solution using Visual Studio 2019 or newer
- 2. Rebuild the solution
+ 2. Build the solution, node.js is required for building.
- 3. Run debug using IIS Express
+ 3. Run the application using IIS Express